-This proxy statement is being furnished in connection with the solicitation of proxies by the Board of Directors of Atlantic American Corporation (the "Company") for use at the Company's 2019 Annual Meeting of Shareholders (the "Meeting") to be held at the time and place, and for the purposes, specified in the accompanying Notice of Annual Meeting of Shareholders, and at any postponements or adjournments thereof.
+This proxy statement is being furnished in connection with the solicitation of proxies by the Board of Directors of Atlantic American Corporation (the "Company") for use at the Company's 2020 Annual Meeting of Shareholders (the "Meeting") to be held at the time and place, and for the purposes, specified in the accompanying Notice of Annual Meeting of Shareholders, and at any postponements or adjournments thereof.
 When the enclosed proxy is properly executed and returned, or you vote your proxy through the Internet as provided for on the enclosed proxy card, the shares which it represents will be voted at the Meeting in accordance with the instructions thereon.
-In the absence of any such instructions, the shares represented thereby will be voted in favor of the election of all of the nominees for director listed under the caption "Election of Directors," and for the ratification of the appointment of Dixon Hughes Goodman LLP ("Dixon Hughes") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2019.
-Management does not know of any other business to be brought before the Meeting, a vote would be cast pursuant to any proxy granted in accordance with the judgment of the proxies appointed thereunder.
-This proxy statement and the accompanying form of proxy are first being given or sent to shareholders of the Company, and made available on the Internet, on or about April 1, 2019.
+In the absence of any such instructions, the shares represented thereby will be voted in favor of the election of all of the nominees for director listed under the caption "Election of Directors," and for the ratification of the appointment of Dixon Hughes Goodman LLP ("DHG") as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2020.
+Management does not know of any other business to be brought before the Meeting not described herein, but it is intended that as to any such other business properly brought before the Meeting, a vote would be cast pursuant to any proxy granted in accordance with the judgment of the proxies appointed thereunder.
+This proxy statement and the accompanying form of proxy are first being given or sent to shareholders of the Company, and made available on the Internet, on or about March 26, 2020.

-Only holders of record of issued and outstanding shares of \$1.00 par value per share common stock of the Company (the "Common Stock") as of the close of business on March 15, 2019 (the "Record Date") will be entitled to notice of, and to vote at, the Meeting.
-On the Record Date, there were 20,154,832 shares of Common Stock outstanding.
+Only holders of record of issued and outstanding shares of \$1.00 par value per share common stock of the Company (the "Common Stock") as of the close of business on March 13, 2020 (the "Record Date") will be entitled to notice of, and to vote at, the Meeting.
+On the Record Date, there were 20,472,162 shares of Common Stock outstanding.
 Each share of Common Stock is entitled to one vote for up to six (6) nominees for director, and one vote on each other matter to be acted upon at the Meeting.
 Cumulative voting for directors is not allowed.